bryan-ojay/stratos-bot/WIKI.md

 The primary purpose of this bot was to automate the process of creating weekly "Song of the Week" tournaments in the [Elevate Discord Server](https://discord.io/elevate), where users would vote for their favourite song out of 8 choices, every week.

 Stratos was coded using [node.js](https://nodejs.org), mainly with the [discord.js](https://discord.js.org) module.
 For security reasons, all API keys and access tokens are hidden in this repository.
-The full repository with all included tokens and keys is privated here: https://gitlab.com/bryan-ojay/stratos-bot

 Stratos makes use of multiple APIs, which are listed below: